Citation: Eight shot, at least one officer dead in Floyd Co. shooting

 Among those shot, we are told, two police officers died at the scene.
 A police dog was killed during the incident.
 We have reached out to KSP to determine if that is the second killing of an officer.

-Five other police officers were and the emergency management director were injured.
+Five other police officers and the emergency management director were also shot.

 Storz faces multiple charges, including one count of murder of a police officer and two additional counts of attempted murder.
 He is also charged with assaulting a service animal.